amyahowe/diabetes_readmission/README.txt

 id_mapping.csv
 - Document that originally came with the raw dataset containing the names of each level for three variables: Admission Source ID, Discharge Disposition ID, and Admission Type ID.

+Project Report - Lit Review, Data Description and Approach.pdf
+- Report on Project findings; currently includes the Introduction, Literature Review, Data Description and Exploration as well as the Approach.

 Results for Cleaning and Exploratory Analysis.html
 - html document knitted from Coding for Cleaning and Exploratory Analysis.Rmd to show the results of the code